abstract contemporary earth mineral painted textile art collage "rewild" by g roslie

 rewild

-earth mineral plant acrylic painted linen collaged on wood panel
+earth mineral plant acrylic on organic cotton & linen collaged on wood panel

 20 x 24 (set in 21 x 25 solid maple wood floater frame - clear matte coat)